Report an Error

 We recommend the ATI All-In-Wonder X1900 for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the ATI All-In-Wonder X1900 draws power from 1x 6-pin power connectors, with power draw not exactly known.
 Display outputs include: 1x DVI.
 All-In-Wonder X1900 is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 248 mm in length, and features a single-slot cooling solution.
 Its price at launch was 499 US Dollars.

 ||Jan 13th, 2006